-Hal Douglas, one of the most recognizable voices in the trailer business, has passed away after a battle with pancreatic cancer
+Hal Douglas, one of the most recognizable voices in the trailer business, has passed away after a battle with pancreatic cancer.
+He was 89.

 "I am grateful for when the ISDN [Integrated Services Digital Network] system entered my life," he told the Los Angeles Times in 2006.
 "So many guys and gals are using that nowadays.
 I am not a techie, but what it does essentially is digitize the voice and sends it out over in a digital form over long-distance lines.
 Any place a phone line goes, so goes my voice."